Open PDKs Version 1.0

 --prefix=path

 By default, the prefix is the standard /usr/local and will cause the PDKs to be installed in the path /usr/local/share/pdk/.
 A packaged install may use --prefix=/usr, which also matches some legacy instructions for building open_pdks.
-For distributed installs, the prefix should refer to the location such as a git repo where the installed PDK will be staged.
-When creating a distributed installation, define DESTDIR to be the path to the location of the installation on the host where tools are run (see below).
+Installing into a location without the "share/pdk" component requires setting environment variable SHARED_PDKS_PATH prior to running make.

 --with-reference=path